16 Food Mill Uses That Will Make You Wish You Had One

 Food mills are basically a food grinder with a built on strainer.
 Softened foods are added to the top of the machine.
 The food is then ground by a metal disk with teeth that is turned by cranking a handle.
 As the food is ground, it is forced through a strainer leaving behind seeds, skin, and larger particles.

 This process mashes and purees food by breaking it up into smaller pieces.
 Most food mills come with different sized discs to make foods with different consistencies.
+If you have ever tried to substitute another kitchen gadget for a food mill, you will quickly realize there is no substitute.

 Food mills are pretty inexpensive so buying one for even casual use isn’t a bad idea.
 Here are all the cool things you can do with a food mill: